prototype-games/tuig/README.md

 The idea behind TUIG is to have a SCUMM-like framework for programming non-timing-critical videogames in Love2d.
 The focus of this framework is on creating a means of quickly building games that focus on intricate sequences of actions of characters.

+## Scenes
+A scene is a location in a game / level / ....

 ## Directors
-Directors are intended as the way for actors to be told to slow down.
+Directors are intended as controllers of a scene.
 ## Props
 Props are basic objects
 ## Actors